seankross/the-unix-workbench/docs/07-Nephology.md

 Looks like we're getting the response we expect.
 Before we go on I should
 clarify: `curl` sends **HTTP requests**.
 HTTP is a technology for sending information over a network, and HTTP powers much of how the internet works.
-There are different categories of HTTP requests, and there categories are often called **verbs**.
+There are different categories of HTTP requests, and the categories are often called **verbs**.
 When we use `curl` without any flags we are sending a **GET** request (GET is an HTTP verb).
 A GET request is a message that says to a server: "Hi, I live at [IP address].
 Would you mind sending some information